DESIGNLAB@LIGHTCITY PRESENTED BY

 Amy Bonitz – CEO, Baltimore Arts Realty Corporation

-Speaker Topic: #CreativePlacemaking – Neighborhood-Centered Redevelopment And The Future Of Post-Industrial American Cities In Conversation With Rich May, Thibault Manekin & Andre Robinson; Moderated by Ellen Janes
+Speaker Topic: #CreativePlacemaking – Neighborhood-Centered Redevelopment & The Future Of Post-Industrial American Cities In Conversation With Richard May, Thibault Manekin & Andre Robinson; Moderated by Ellen Janes

 Amy Bonitz leads the non-profit Baltimore Arts Realty Corporation (BARCO) whose mission is to provide affordable and sustainable facilities for Baltimore’s growing community of artists, designers, curators, performers, creative ventures, and nonprofit arts organizations.
 BARCO recently completed the redevelopment of the Motor House, a $6 million arts hub and Open Works, a $10 million maker space and is providing technical assistance to artist-led projects in Baltimore’s Bromo Tower Arts District.